mmertama/Neuropia/README.md

 #### Use as command line application
 `neuropia` trains a network for classification.
 1st parameter is image (or such) data in 3-dimensional [IDX](https://www.fon.hum.uva.nl/praat/manual/IDX_file_format.html), second 1-dimensional labels, and 3rd is output name.
 The training parameters (run `neuropia` without parameters to see available parameters) are added after 3rd parameter as KEY=VALUE pairs.
 Build and `neuropia` app create networks for you.

+For embedded system the compiled network size can be reduced with -d float parameter.
+Even the network is calculated using REALTYPE=double (default)

 e.g.
 ```